Long Island Lutheran Middle and High School: Athletics

-Long Island Lutheran fields 17 high school and 5 middle school sports teams, most of which compete in the Private Schools Athletic Association (PSAA)] or the Independent Private and Parochial Schools Athletic League (IPPSAL).
+LuHi fields 24 high school and 5 middle school sports teams, most of which compete in the Private Schools Athletic Association (PSAA)] or the Independent Private and Parochial Schools Athletic League (IPPSAL).
 The varsity football team competes in the Metropolitan Independent Football League, and won the league championship in 2019.
 However, the boys and girls varsity basketball teams compete as independents.
+For an overview of LuHi’s athletic programs, team offerings, and schedules, see the school’s athletics site.

 LuHi is known for its highly successful boys and girls basketball programs.
 The boys team has won eight New York State Federation Championships, while the girls team has won four Federation titles.
 In March 2011, the boys team won the Class A NYS Federation Championship and the girls team won the Class B NYS Federation Championship, making LuHi only the second school in the history of the tournament to win both the boys and girls titles in the same year (Christ the King Regional High School won both in 2010).
 A table listing the NYS Federation Championships won by the boys and girls basketball teams is provided below.